taptochill/jessegeens.github.io/README.md

 ## Usage

 This site runs on Jekyll.
-Find installation instructions [here](https://jekyllrb.com/docs/installation/) When you have installed Jekyll, you can compile the static site by running `jekyll build` in your command line.
+Find installation instructions [here](https://jekyllrb.com/docs/installation/) When you have installed Jekyll, you can compile the static site by running `bundle exec jekyll build` in your command line.

 All pages are written in markdown, where a heading is prepended to the markdown file to indicate website metadata.
 An example from the privacy policy page:
 ```